Alaska Cruise

 What we did

-We spent the evening brewery hopping through downtown Victoria, walking easily from one spot to the next.
-The beer scene is genuinely great, the city is safe and walkable, and it was a perfect low-key way to close out the cruise.
-Some great stops:
+We spent the evening walking from brewery to brewery through downtown Victoria.
+The beer scene is incredible, the city is safe and walkable, and it was the perfect low key way to close out the cruise.
+If you stop at Phillips, try the pina colada IPA, it was one of the most interesting pours of the night.
+A few highlights:

 Other options